Robot Monitor Widget UX.UI Design

 Workspace transition

-Improving safety and control in workspace transition
+Improving safety and trust in system-triggered movement

 From design to development